Vasa Previa and Birth Injuries

 - Low-lying placenta or placenta previa (even if it corrects itself)

-- Maternal history of D&C (dilation and curettage) or uterine surgery
+- Maternal history of D&C (dilation and curettage), cesarean delivery, or other uterine surgery

-There are two main causes of vasa previa:
+There are two main causes/types of vasa previa (2):

-- Velamentous cord insertion: The umbilical cord fails to insert into the appropriate part of the placenta, instead attaching to fetal membranes.
+- Velamentous cord insertion (type 1 vasa previa): The umbilical cord fails to insert into the appropriate part of the placenta, instead attaching to fetal membranes.
 The fetal vessels can still connect to the placenta, but must do so without the protection of the umbilical cord.

-- Multilobe placenta: Sometimes, the placenta is divided into two or more parts, called “lobes.”
+- Multi-lobe placenta (type 2 vasa previa): Sometimes, the placenta is divided into two or more parts, called “lobes.”
 The fetal vessels connect the lobes together, but have to venture outside of the umbilical cord, putting the infant at risk.

 During prenatal visits, physicians use ultrasounds to check for significant problems with the major vessels involved in uteroplacental circulation, including those in the umbilical cord.
-As early as the 16th week of pregnancy, vasa previa can be detected by a transvaginal ultrasound coupled with use of color Doppler.
+Vasa previa can be detected by a transvaginal ultrasound coupled with use of color Doppler (1).
+Routine ultrasounds are important in any pregnancy, but doctors should be especially thorough in examining patients with risk factors for vasa previa (velamentous cord insertion, multi-lobe placenta, placenta previa, IVF, multiples pregnancy, etc.).
+The characteristic sonographic finding used to diagnose vasa previa is of membranous vessels that cross the mother’s cervical opening (2).

 Vasa previa that is present during the second trimester may resolve over time.
-Usually, though, vasa previa persists and the vessels are at risk of rupturing.
+Usually, though, vasa previa persists and the vessels are at risk of rupturing (4).

-Once vasa previa is diagnosed, care standards dictate that the mother should have nonstress tests performed twice a week, beginning at 28 to 30 weeks of gestation, to look for any evidence of umbilical cord compression.
-Due to the increased risk of preterm delivery, a steroid called betamethasone should be given between 28 and 32 weeks of gestation to help the baby’s lungs and other tissues mature.
-In addition, the mother should be admitted to the hospital between weeks 30 and 32 for more frequent fetal heart rate monitoring.
-At this point, nonstress tests should be performed 2 to 3 times a day.
-A scheduled C-section is typically indicated at about 35 weeks of gestation.
+Once vasa previa is diagnosed, care standards dictate that the mother should have serial nonstress tests to look for any evidence of umbilical cord compression.
+Due to the increased risk of preterm delivery and associated complications, a steroid called betamethasone should be given between 28 and 32 weeks of gestation to help the baby’s lungs and other tissues mature.
+In addition, the mother should be admitted to the hospital between weeks 30 and 34 for more frequent fetal heart rate monitoring and to enable immediate intervention if it becomes necessary.
+At this point, nonstress tests should be performed two to three times a day.
+A scheduled C-section is typically indicated at about 34-35 weeks of gestation.
+Exact guidelines vary, but it is important to balance the risks associated with amniotic sac rupture (which in cases of vasa previa also causes vessel rupture) and the risk of complications associated with prematurity.

 In cases of vasa previa, an emergency C-section delivery should be performed if any of the following occur: